 FNF Group in Focus

-Taking a look at the company's dividend growth, its current annualized dividend of $1.24 is up 3.3% from last year.
-In the past five-year period, FNF Group has increased its dividend 5 times on a year-over-year basis for an average annual increase of 13.85%.
+Looking at dividend growth, the company's current annualized dividend of $1.24 is up 3.3% from last year.
+Over the last 5 years, FNF Group has increased its dividend 5 times on a year-over-year basis for an average annual increase of 13.85%.
 Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, FNF Group's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.
+Right now, FNF Group's payout ratio is 45%, which means it paid out 45% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, FNF expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $2.76 per share, which represents a year-over-year growth rate of 2.22%.
+The Zacks Consensus Estimate for 2019 is $2.91 per share, representing a year-over-year earnings growth rate of 7.78%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report